KablamoOSS/kerosene/packages/kerosene-ui/readme.md

 Custom hook which listens for keydown events for the specified `code` and triggers the callback when the code is entered.

+### `usePageVisibility(useState = true)`

+Custom hook which listens to the page visibility API.
+Returns either a 2-tuple containing the state of page visibility and a ref containing the same, or just a ref if `useState === false`.

 ### `usePopup(zIndex?, inside?)`

 Custom hook which creates an element with which to use as a target for `ReactDOM.createPortal()`.
 This hook also keeps tracking of the bounding rect of the element attached to the `ref` so that the `rect` coordinations may be used to position the portal element.